 TV presenter / broadcaster

-One of the country's fastest rising stars, Bláthnaid Treacy is currently gracing our screens as host of RTÉ One's Can’t Stop Dancing, her own behind-the-scenes series and weekly companion show to ratings smash hit, Dancing with the Stars.
+One of the country's fastest rising stars, Bláthnaid Treacy is currently host of RTÉ One's Can’t Stop Dancing, her own behind-the-scenes series and weekly companion show to audience favourite, Dancing with the Stars; the fourth series of the ratings smash hit returns to air January 2019.
+Bláthnaid also hosts the National Lottery and RTÉ 2FM's popular National Chart Show (Fridays, 8-10pm), bilingually counting down the top thirty tunes of the week.

 Music fans will be familiar with Bláthnaid as the national broadcaster's go-to music presenter.
 In 2017 she took on the role of co-anchor of The Electric Picnic Show alongside Eoghan McDermott, following a successful stint as the production's roving reporter.
 Prior to that she presented the European Border Breaker Awards (EBBAs) in both 2015 and 2016.

-Wanderlust temporarily sated, Bláthnaid moved on to live entertainment, spending four years hosting Two Tube (RTÉ 2), the core weekday show for RTÉ's young people programming strand.
+Wanderlust temporarily sated, Bláthnaid moved to live entertainment spending four years hosting Two Tube (RTÉ 2), the core weekday show for RTÉ's young people programming strand.